other Yashica cameras in my collection:

 Most of the reviews and reference books I've seen (e.g. Hansen & Dierdorff's book -

-Electro rather than the earlier X (and cite
+TL-E rather than the earlier TL Electro X (and cite

 the previous camera without qualification).
-The Electro was a cut-down version of the X, came only in chrome finish, had lights on the right side of the viewfinder, no battery check, an X-sync speed of 1/60th, and no FP sync port.
+The TL-E seems to have been an upgrade to the 1966 TL Super, where the Electro-X-style viewfinder lights replaced a needle pointer.
+The TL-E came only in chrome finish, had lights on the right side of the viewfinder, no battery check, an X-sync speed of 1/60th, and no FP sync port.